Wilfred/wilfred.github.com/_posts/2015-08-22-writing-an-optimising-bf-compiler.markdown

 bfc uses static analysis to work out the highest cell that a program could possibly reach.

+For example, this program never reaches beyond cell #2:

+    >><<

+If loops have a net cell movement of zero, then we're still limiting ourselves to a fixed number of cells.
+This program never reaches beyond cell #2, regardless of how many loop iterations are executed:

+    [>><<]

+We apply this analysis recursively, so `[><[<>]]` is still bounded in the cells it can reach.

+Of course, we can't always find a lower bound.
+For example, it's impossible to find a bound on this program:

+    [,>]

+In these cases, bfc provides 30,000 cells for the program to use.

 ## Speculative Execution

 Many BF programs don't take any inputs at all.
 For programs that do